junxit/us-congress-code/title-16/chapter-1/sec-410vv-2.md

 # § 410vv–2.
 Administration

-- **(a)** *In general* The Secretary of the Interior (hereinafter in this subchapter referred to as the “Secretary”) shall administer the park in accordance with this subchapter, and laws generally applicable to units of the National Park System, including, but not limited to sections 1, 2, 3, and 4 11 See References in Text note below. of this title.
+- **(a)** *In general* The Secretary of the Interior (hereinafter in this subchapter referred to as the “Secretary”) shall administer the park in accordance with this subchapter, and laws generally applicable to units of the National Park System, including, but not limited to the Act entitled “An Act to establish a National Park Service, and for other purposes”, approved August 25, 1916 (16 U.S.C.
+1, 2–4).11 See References in Text note below.
 - **(b)** *Acquisition of lands*
   - **(1)** Except as provided in paragraph (2), the Secretary is authorized to acquire lands or interests therein within the park only by donation.
   - **(2)** If the Secretary determines that lands within the protection zone are being used, or there is an imminent threat that such lands will be used, for a purpose that is incompatible with the purposes of this subchapter, the Secretary may acquire such lands or interests therein by means other than donation.